zhgulden/OpenGaussian-/README.md

 ## 6. Citation

 ```
-@article{wu2024opengaussian,
+@inproceedings{wu2024opengaussian,
     title={OpenGaussian: Towards Point-Level 3D Gaussian-based Open Vocabulary Understanding},
-    author={Wu, Yanmin and Meng, Jiarui and Li, Haijie and Wu, Chenming and Shi, Yahao and Cheng, Xinhua and Zhao, Chen and Feng, Haocheng and Ding, Errui and Wang, Jingdong and others},
+    author={Wu, Yanmin and Meng, Jiarui and Li, Haijie and Wu, Chenming and Shi, Yahao and Cheng, Xinhua and Zhao, Chen and Feng, Haocheng and Ding, Errui and Wang, Jingdong and Zhang, Jian},
-    journal={arXiv preprint arXiv:2406.02058},
+    booktitle={Proceedings of the Advances in Neural Information Processing Systems (NeurIPS)},
+    pages={19114--19138},
     year={2024}
 }
 ```